High-intensity discharge lamp: Applications

 HID lamps are typically used when high levels of light over large areas are required, and when energy efficiency and/or light intensity are desired.
-These areas include gymnasiums, large public areas, warehouses, movie theaters, football stadiums, outdoor activity areas, roadways, parking lots, and pathways.
+These areas include gymnasiums, large public areas, warehouses, movie theatres, football stadiums, outdoor activity areas, roadways, parking lots, and pathways.
 More recently, HID lamps have been used in small retail and even residential environments because of advances in reduced lumen bulbs.
 Ultra-high performance (UHP) HID lamps are used in LCD or DLP projection TV sets or projection displays as well.

 HID lamps have made indoor gardening practical, particularly for plants that require high levels of direct sunlight in their natural habitat; HID lamps, specifically metal-halide and high-pressure sodium, are a common light source for indoor gardens.
 They are also used to reproduce tropical intensity sunlight for indoor aquaria.

 Most HID lamps produce significant UV radiation and require UV-blocking filters to prevent UV-induced degradation of lamp fixture components and fading of dyed items illuminated by the lamp.
 Exposure to HID lamps operating with faulty or absent UV-blocking filters causes injury to humans and animals, such as sunburn and arc eye.
 Many HID lamps are designed to quickly extinguish if their outer UV-shielding glass envelope is broken.

 Beginning in the early 1990s, HID lamps have seen applications in automotive headlamps.
 Xenon, or high-intensity discharge (HID), lighting provides brighter headlights and increases visibility of many peripheral objects (e.g. street signs and pedestrians) left in the shadows by standard halogen lighting.
+However, the bright headlights have given rise to complaints about glare.

 HID lamps are used in high-performance bicycle headlamps, as well as flashlights and other portable lights, because they produce a great amount of light per unit of power.
 As the HID lights use less than half the power of an equivalent tungsten-halogen light, a significantly smaller and lighter-weight power supply can be used.

 HID lamps have also become common on many aircraft as replacements for traditional landing and taxi lights.

 HID lamps are also used in lamps for underwater diving.
 The higher efficacy of HID lamps compared to halogen units means longer burn times for a given battery size and light output.

+Color Temperatures

+HID lamps are available in a variety of colors (commonly referred to as color temperatures) and measured in Kelvins (K).
+The Kelvin color temperature scale ranges from 1000K (amber) to 3000K (yellow) to 5500K (white) to 8000K (blue) to 12000K (purple).

+HID lamps produce different colors of light primarily through the use of various metal additives in the lamp's arc tube and the physics of the gas discharge process.